Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Derivation of the antenna contribution to the RC -factor

 Equation (\ref{eq:Q}) can therefore be rewritten as

-where $S_{ij}^{\mathrm{L}}=S_{i0}\Gamma_{\mathrm{L}}S_{0j}$ is the scattering matrix including only the interaction of the modes with the load impedance.
-Therefore, it is demonstrated here that the antenna $Q$-factor is composed of three distinct parts: \begin{itemize} \item the first one is the contribution from the antenna structure which dissipate energy independently of the antenna radiation and impedance properties, i.e., the structural mode, \item the second one is solely due to the antenna radiation and impedance properties, i.e., the antenna mode, \item the third one is the interference between both antenna and structural modes, i.e., the{} \textit{interference}{} mode.
-The latter is expressed here as a correlation between the scattering component related to the antenna load $S_{ij}^{\mathrm{L}}$ and the scattering component related to the structure $S_{ij}^{*}$. \end{itemize} Equation (\ref{eq:Q_final}) constitutes the main result of this paper.
+where $S_{ij}^{\mathrm{L}}=S_{i0}\Gamma_{\mathrm{L}}S_{0j}$ is the scattering matrix that includes only the interaction of the modes with the load impedance.
+Therefore, it is demonstrated here that the antenna contribution to the RC $Q$-factor consists of three distinct parts: \begin{itemize} \item \textbf{Structural:} the first one is the contribution from the antenna structure, which dissipates energy independently of the antenna radiation and impedance properties, i.e., the structural mode, \item \textbf{Antenna:} the second one is solely due to the antenna's radiation and impedance properties, i.e., the antenna mode, \item \textbf{Interference:} the third one is the interference between the antenna and structural modes, i.e., the \textit{interference} mode.
+It is expressed here as a correlation between the scattering component related to the antenna load $S_{ij}^{\mathrm{L}}$ and the scattering component related to the structure $S_{ij}^{*}$. \end{itemize} Equation (\ref{eq:Q_final}) constitutes the main result of this paper.

-\subsection{Inherent assumptions of previous models}
+\section{Inherent assumptions of previous models}